LAVEEN/DuplicateQuestionPair/README.md

 ## Setup
-This code is based on Deep Learning.
+The project is based on Deep Learning Neural Network.It uses keras and tensorflow.
 It has been tested on Ubuntu 16.04 LTS.

 ### Requirements